agoramachina/HUDbeat/mindwave/README.md

     sh mindline.sh

 ## mindlights
 Uses live EEG data to control tintlink wifi led bulbs.
-(I seem to have broken my bulbs running this, so !!USE AT YOUR OWN RISK!!)
+I seem to have broken my bulbs running this, so USE AT YOUR OWN RISK!
 Use while `recordEEG.py` is running.

     sh mindlights.sh